Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Introduction

 \subsection{Long half collar and extremal length}

-A \emph{collar} of a simple closed geodesic $\gamma$ in a closed hyperbolic surface is an embedded symmetric hyperbolic cylinder centered at $\gamma$, bounded by two equidistance curves from $\gamma$, whereas a \emph{half-collar} of $\gamma$ is an embedded hyperbolic cylinder bounded by one equidistance curve along with $\gamma$ itself.
-If $X\in \M_g$ has an arbitrarily short separating systolic curve $\gamma$, the width of the maximal collar of $\gamma$ can be arbitrarily large.
-As introduced above, if $X\in \M_g$ has an arbitrarily long separating systolic curve $\gamma$, the width of the maximal (half-)collar of $\gamma$ can be arbitrarily closed to $0$ because the area of $X$ is fixed.
-On the other hand, as $g$ goes to infinity, as an application of Theorem \ref{main}, we show that in an asymptotic sense, for a generic point $X\in \M_g$ there is an arbitrarily long half-collar around a separating systolic curve.
-More precisely, \begin{theorem} Given any $\epsilon>0$, consider condition $(b)$ from Theorem \ref{main} and the following condition defined for all $X\in \M_g$: \begin{itemize} \item[(c).]
+A \emph{collar} of a simple closed geodesic $\gamma$ in a hyperbolic surface $X$ is an embedded symmetric hyperbolic cylinder centered at $\gamma$, bounded by two equidistant curves from $\gamma$, whereas a \emph{half-collar} of $\gamma$ is an embedded hyperbolic cylinder bounded by one equidistant curve along with $\gamma$ itself.
+For fixed $g$, if $X\in \M_g$ has a very long separating systolic curve $\gamma$, then the width of the maximal collar of $\gamma$ is very small, because the area of $X$ is fixed.
+On the other hand, as $g$ goes to infinity, as an application of Theorem \ref{main}, we show that in an asymptotic sense, for a generic point $X\in \M_g$, there is an arbitrarily long half-collar around a separating systolic curve.
+More precisely, \begin{theorem} Given $\epsilon>0$, consider condition $(b)$ from Theorem \ref{main} and the following condition defined for all $X\in\sM_g$: \begin{itemize} \item[(c).]
 There is a half-collar around $\gamma$ in the $S_{g-1,1}$-part of $X$ with width $\frac{1}{2}\log g-\left(\frac{3}{2}+\epsilon\right)\log\log g$. \end{itemize} Then we have